afska/gba-link-connection/README.md

 # 🖱️ LinkPS2Mouse

-A PS/2 mouse driver for the GBA.
+[⬆️](#gba-link-connection) A PS/2 mouse driver for the GBA.
 Use it to add mouse support to your homebrew games.
 It's a straight port from [this library](https://github.com/kristopher/PS2-Mouse-Arduino).

 ![photo](https://github.com/afska/gba-link-connection/assets/1631752/6856ff0d-0f06-4a9d-8ded-280052e02b8d)